jvansch1/ycharts-wiki/Home.md

 * `articles` - code related to the the article we produce [in our analysis center](http://ycharts.com/analysis).
 * `calculations` - models + executors for most calculations are here
 * `charts` - views and utilities for getting chart data + several single page apps like our [Fundamental Chart](http://ycharts.com/charts/fundamental_chart/) and [Technical Chart](http://ycharts.com/charts/technical_chart/).
 This is centralized as charts can draw data from objects in multiple other apps.
+* `classifications` - contains models relating to [sector and industry data](https://ycharts.com/classifications/sectors) (ex.
+Naics, MornSector, and MornIndustry).
 * `companies` - all information surrounding a company, including data import management commands, utils for getting company data form external sources, and tons of important model methods for accessing company information.
 * `countries` - contains models relating to countries and national holidays (which are used by indicators for scheduling purposes)
 * `currencies` - contains models relating to currencies and exchange rates
 * `dashboard` - code that powers our [Dashboard](http://ycharts.com/dashboard/).
 Center for Watchlist management, news and charts.
-* `email_lists` - connects our users to our Campaign Monitor email lists.
 * `embeds` - Management commands, asset files and utilities used to create our interactive JS embeds.
 * `estimates` - data model, import scripts and management commands for downloading and processing Zacks Sales/ Earnings Estimates
 * `excel` - contains views for downloading and getting information regarding our [Excel Plugin](http://ycharts.com/excel)